ATLANTA ATHLETIC CLUB - MAY 3, 2021

-Teams will be split to play on one of two Championship 18-hole courses at the Atlanta Athletic Club
+Teams will play on one of two Championship 18-hole courses at the Atlanta Athletic Club

 • Teams of 4 players, plus a celebrity guest to be assigned